Zum Hauptinhalt springen

 Coming from a cultural studies background, I am interested in intercultural entanglements (past and present) and the history of natural sciences in the 19th century in connection with colonialism.

-Works, Conferences & Events
+Works, Conferences, and Events